Disc Cutting of Low-Strength Brittle Rock

-L. S. Gertsch and D. A. Summers, "Disc Cutting of Low-strength Brittle Rock," Proceedings of the 41st U.S. Rock Mechanics Symposium - ARMA's Golden Rocks 2006 - 50 Years of Rock Mechanics, American Rock Mechanics Association (ARMA), Jan 2006.
+L. S. Gertsch and D. A. Summers, "Disc Cutting of Low-Strength Brittle Rock," Proceedings of the 41st U.S. Symposium on Rock Mechanics (USRMS): "50 Years of Rock Mechanics - Landmarks and Future Challenges."
+(2006, Golden, CO), American Rock Mechanics Association (ARMA), Jun 2006.

 Geosciences and Geological and Petroleum Engineering